MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

     ![Running your new PWA, with the frontend code, on localhost](./index-images/sample-pwa-app-with-frontend-code.png)

-Your app does something useful now, but it can't be installed yet, because there's no service worker.
-You'll make your app installable in the next step, by creating a service worker.<!-- todo: decouple "install" & "service worker" -->
+Your app does something useful now, and it can be installed as a standalone app by users.
+Before installing the app, create a service worker to make the app work offline.

 <!-- ====================================================================== -->
 ## Step 5 - Add a service worker

-Service workers are a key technology that help make PWAs faster and independent of network conditions.
+Service workers are a key technology that help make PWAs fast and independent of network conditions.

 Service workers are specialized [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) that intercept network requests from your PWA and enable scenarios that were previously limited to native apps, including: